Aquatic macroinvertebrates

 Aquatic macroinvertebrates are insects in their nymph and larval stages, snails, worms, crayfish, and clams that spend at least part of their lives in water.
-They play a large role in freshwater ecosystems by recycling nutrients as well as providing food to higher trophic levels.
+These insects play a large role in freshwater ecosystems by recycling nutrients as well as providing food to higher trophic levels.

 They are visible to the naked eye, do not possess a vertebral column, and spend at least a portion of their lives in water.
 These invertebrates are ubiquitous to freshwater ecosystems around the world and are present in both lotic and lentic ecosystems, often living among the rocks and sediment.
 Aquatic macroinvertebrates include insects, bivalves, gastropods, annelids, and crustaceans.
 Aquatic insect orders include Trichoptera, Ephemeroptera, Odonata, Megaloptera, Plecoptera, Diptera, and Coleoptera.

 Life histories

 Aquatic macroinvertebrates are oviparous, however their life history strategies vary.
 Their reproductive strategies fall along a continuum between semelparous and iteroparous, and involve differences in egg number, egg size, and brood care.
 Once they hatch, the majority of aquatic macroinvertebrates undergo three main life stages: nymph, pupa, and adult.
 Some taxa, like dragonflies, spend their adult stage outside the water.
 Other taxa, like water beetles, are aquatic for their entire lives.
 The evolution of different life history strategies of aquatic macroinvertebrates has allowed species to take advantage of differences in food supply and allow some to better tolerate extreme environmental conditions.